-SERVICES
+Article I SERVICES

-1.1 Controlled substance.
+- 1.1 Controlled substance.
 Upon a written request, which may be sent electronically via facsimile or electronic mail, by Department, Pharmacy shall provide Department with the requested controlled substance.
 Quantities of the controlled substance shall be limited to an amount that does not exceed the amount the Department anticipates may be used in the Department's office or facility before the expiration date of the controlled substance and is reasonable considering the intended use of the controlled substance and the nature of the services offered by the Department.
-For controlled substance, Pharmacy shall dispense all drugs in accordance with applicable licensing regulations adopted by the Department and Drug Administration that pertain to pharmacies dispensing controlled substance.

-1.2 Compounding Preparations.
+For controlled substance, Pharmacy shall dispense all drugs in accordance with applicable licensing regulations adopted by the and the United States Food and Drug Administration that pertain to pharmacies dispensing controlled substance. - 1.2 Compounding Preparations.
 Upon a written request, which may be sent electronically via facsimile or electronic mail, by Department, Pharmacy shall provide Department with the requested compounded preparation.
 Quantities of the compounded preparation shall be limited to an amount that does not exceed the amount the Department anticipates may be used in the Department's office or facility before the expiration date of the compounded preparation and is reasonable considering the intended use of the compounded preparation and the nature of the services offered by the Department.
 For compounded preparations, Pharmacy shall compound all drugs in a clean sterile environment in compliance with pharmaceutical standards for identity, strength, quality, and purity of the compounded drug that are consistent with United States Pharmacopoeia guidelines and accreditation Departments.
-In addition, Pharmacy shall compound all drugs in accordance with applicable licensing regulations adopted by the second second s
+In addition, Pharmacy shall compound all drugs in accordance with applicable licensing regulations adopted by the that pertain to pharmacies compounding sterile preparations.